 You can then differentiate these qualities into conventional and organic agriculture.

-Odd: The word “conventional” has its root in “common, traditional” so conventional would suit organic agriculture.
-For some reason the word is used for the hardly 150-year-old industrialized agricultural mass production.
+Odd: The word “conventional” has its root in “common, traditional” so conventional would suit traditional organic agriculture.
+For some reason the word is misused for the hardly 150-year-old industrialized agricultural mass production.
 Another of our field studies that went terribly wrong.
 At least if health and environment is of concern.

 Important for the flour production are;